lindakerz/lindakerz.github.io/_posts/2015-01-28-innovation-for-innovations-sake.md

 ---
 layout: post
-title: Innovation for innovations sake?
+title: Innovation for innovation's sake?
 description: "When do we reinvent the wheel?"
 headline: "When do we reinvent the wheel?"
 categories: